-virtually The school is the most formal recognized social institution where children and adolescence spend most of their time learning to improve psychological, their physical, moral. intellectual and emotional development.
+school is virtually the recognized formal social institution where children and adolescence spend most of their time learning to improve psychological, physical. intellectual and emotional development.
 Though the primary aim of establishing schools is for academic development, yet it is social in nature because of the predominant peer-group activities and other inter-personal relationships.
 The academic and social structure of the school could be maintained, preserved and improved only through keeping of school records.